-Homemade protein fudge bars are easy to make in a mold or cupcake pan.
-Grab-and-go snacks that energize are popular of course, and so useful when 3pm rolls around and you want to visit a candy machine.
-If you've made these instead, you are in luck.
-They will fill you with protein, boost your mood with magnesium from the chocolate and generally restore your energy.
+Homemade chocolate fudge bars are easy to make in a mold or cupcake pan.
+Grab-and-go snacks that energize are popular of course, and so useful when 3 pm rolls around and you want to visit a candy machine.

 To keep this recipe as simple as possible, here’s what you'll need.